zhaodong-liu/zhaodong-liu.github.io/_projects/route_optimization.md

 ## Overview

 This project develops a traffic-aware routing optimization system using SUMO (Simulation of Urban MObility) that considers both travel time and energy efficiency.
 By simulating real-world traffic conditions and traffic light timings, the system optimizes driving routes to minimize travel time and improve energy efficiency.
-The project features distinct modeling approaches for two vehicle types: traditional gasoline vehicles (with coasting) and electric vehicles (with regenerative braking).
+The project features distinct modeling approaches for two vehicle types: traditional gasoline vehicles (with LICO -- lifting and coasting) and electric vehicles (with regenerative braking).

 **Duration:** May 2024 - August 2024